wasp-lang/open-saas/README.md

 wasp new -t saas
 ```

-This will clone a **clean copy of the Open SaaS template** into a new directory, and you can start building your SaaS app right away!
+This will create a **clean copy of the Open SaaS template** into a new directory, and you can start building your SaaS app right away!

 ### Detailed Instructions